 Nevada County, CA — “I, I just prayed for God to make something happen that will bring money to our area,” laments Pastor Daylin Lynch of Fire and Brimstone Lutheran Church, “God seems always to answer my prayers.
 That makes me an excellent and humble servant of the Lord.”

-Much of northern California, and particularly Nevada County, has received unprecedented rainfall levels since Pastor Lynch made that plea to God for an end to the drought of both water and money in this area.
+Much of northern California, particularly Nevada County, has received unprecedented rainfall levels since Pastor Lynch made that plea to God for an end to the drought of both water and money in this area.
 The old guy does make powerful prayers, sermons, and toasts.

 Pastor Daylin Lynch is known for his fiery sermons and passionate prayers, prayers that are channeled directly into God’s ear, a fact his flock has not forgotten as the floods proceed apace in Nevada County.

-Many who have driven over these broken roadways have uttered prayers as they drove over the obviously broken spots, but alas, their prayers are nothing compared to the power of Pastor Lynch’s prayers, and Brunswick road has been broken.
+Many who have driven over these broken roadways have uttered prayers as they drove over the broken spots, but alas, their prayers are nothing compared to the power of Pastor Lynch’s prayers, and Brunswick road has been broken.